IK Multimedia iRig HD 2 Review

 - Plug the iRig to stereo speakers or studio monitors

-The reason I feel this flexibility is important is because it allows you to use it in many different situations.
+The reason I feel this flexibility is important is that it allows you to use it in many different situations.

 For example, when I’m jamming or practicing, I prefer to have the iRig send the processed signal to my guitar amp.
 When I’m recording, I prefer to send the signal to my studio monitors instead.
 If I wanted to use AmpliTube live, I could either send the signal directly to the mixer, or send it to my amp.